guyroutledge/atozcss/_drafts/2016-03-01-the-almighty-sass-ampersand.md

 }
 {% endhighlight %}

-But this will output the following CSS which won't style the hover states as planned but would select the hover state of any links inside of links.
+But this will output CSS which won't style the hover states as planned and would actually select the hover state of any links inside of links which doesn't make sense from a document hierarchy standpoint.

 {% highlight css %}
 .site-nav a  { color:#fff }